SvenBecker/blog/_posts/2018-10-19-package-managing.md

 # Package Managing in Python

-**Notice!** This page is still in progress!
-{: .notice--primary}

-This is a short overview of package managing in python utilizing *pip*, *virtualenv*, *pipenv* and *anaconda*.
+This is a short overview of package managing in Python utilizing *pip*, *virtualenv*, *pipenv* and *anaconda*.
-The general workflow while working on python projects can be visualized by this steps:
+The general workflow while working on Python projects can be visualized by this steps:

 1. Create a virtual environment         (if not already present)
 2. Activate the virtual environment